fran-00/Gila/README.md

 - [ ] User must be able to choose response max length (very short, short, medium, long).
 - [ ] Current settings must be saved to an external file for future use, like the current llm.
 - [ ] User must not be able to send another prompt if the program is waiting for API response.
+- [ ] Add a way to load API keys and create a .env file to store them